New York State Early Intervention Program (NYSEIP):

 Birth to Three Years Old

-The New York State Early Intervention program along with early intervention services is designated for infants and toddlers from birth to age three (0-3 years old), who have or suspected of having a developmental delay and/or disability.
+The New York State Early Intervention program along with early intervention services is designated for infants and toddlers from birth to age three (0-3 years old), who have or are suspected of having a developmental delay and/or disability.
 Children who are suspected of having a delay or disability are entitled to a comprehensive evaluation.
-This evaluation will determine whether or not the child is eligible for early intervention services.
+This evaluation will determine whether the child is eligible for early intervention services.

 The comprehensive evaluation is then developed into an Individual Family Service Plan (IFSP) to address the specific needs of each child.
 Delays may be in any of the following areas: cognitive, physical, communication, social/emotional, and adaptive behaviors.
-Premature birth, down syndrome, autism, cerebral palsy, vision, and hearing impairments are all examples of diagnoses disorders that often lead to delays in a child’s development.
+Premature birth, down syndrome, autism, cerebral palsy, vision, and hearing impairments are all examples of diagnostic disorders that often lead to delays in a child’s development.